Nagasaki incident: Outline

-Effects of the incident
+Aftermath

-Combined with the Gapsin Coup of 1884 (Meiji 17), the incident stirred up anti-Qing sentiment and was regarded as a distant cause to the First Sino-Japanese War.
+Combined with the Kapsin Coup of 1884 (Meiji 17), the incident stirred up anti-Qing sentiment in Japan and was regarded as a distant cause to the First Sino-Japanese War.
 Also, Toyoma Mitsuru created the political association called the Genyosha, which was the first turning away from civil rights theory to sovereign rights theory.

-The Qing did not apologize to Japan for the incident and behaved with confidence in the superiority of their navy.
-At that time, the Qing possessed the newest model of navy battleships: the Dingyuan.
+The Qing government did not apologize to Japan for the incident and behaved with confidence in the superiority of their navy.
+At that time, the Qing possessed the newest model of navy battleships, the Dingyuan.
 It was thought that the Japanese navy could not match this ship at this time as the German-built Dingyuan possessed more tonnage than the French-built Japanese cruisers that were in service.
 (The Dingyuan was eventually scuttled after the Battle of Weihaiwei in 1895.)
-The Qing's confidence was bolstered by the events of the Gapsin Coup where a small Japanese contingent was defeated by a much larger Qing-Joseon garrison.
+The Qing's confidence was bolstered by the events of the Kapsin Coup where a small Japanese contingent was defeated by a much larger Qing-Joseon garrison.

 The Qing successfully made demands to the Japanese government wherein Japanese police would not prohibit the wielding of swords by visiting Qing troops; the Japanese were also forced to pay a large sum for reparations.
 These concessions however stoked anti-Qing sentiment in Japan, presaging further confrontation.

-The incident is notable for a significant consequence: the cracking of the Qing intelligence code.
+The incident also led to the breaking of the Qing cypher.
 A Japanese man named Wu Oogoro picked up a Beiyang Navy sailor's dictionary which was marked with 0-9 between the Chinese characters (Kanji).
 The Japanese intelligence department subsequently analysed these characters and figures and determined that it was a guide to decipher Qing codes.
 In order to completely crack the code, Japanese Foreign Minister Mutsu Munemitsu deliberately provided a writing in Chinese characters of moderate length to the Qing ambassador Wang Feng Cao.
 The next day the Japan Telecom legation successfully intercepted the telegram sent by the embassy to Zongli Yamen.
 Sato Yoshimaro, a bureaucrat in the telecom legation, used this kanji text with known content to crack the Qing code.
 This provided Japan with an advantage in the First Sino-Japanese war.